aliasif1/hevc_dataset/README.md

         '640x360'
     ]

-    # Path where the encoded videos should be stored
+    # Path inside the container where the encoded videos should be stored
     encodedVideoDirectoryPath = '/app/EncodedSegments'

-    # Results path
+    # Results path inside the container
     # Change according to your paths
     resultsDirectoryPath = '/app/Results'

     # the results file name
     resultsFile = 'result.csv'

-    # Raw Segments directory path
+    # Raw Segments directory path inside the container
     # Raw directory segments is where the raw splitted segmenst will go to.
 This is cleaned after the encoding completes
     rawSegmentsDirectoryPath = '/app/RawSegments'